CLSherrod/clsherrod.github.io/_posts/2009-11-29-prosperity-consciousness-2.md

 published: true
 comments: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - prosperity
-permalink: "/prosperity-consciousness-2/"
+permalink: /prosperity-consciousness-2/
 excerpt: Prosperity is an ongoing state of being.
 ---
 Prosperity is an ongoing state of being.
 A journey.
 Only by freeing yourself from the struggle with money will you be able to find your real purpose in life.
 Enjoy the adventure.